rubymonsters/ruby-for-beginners/source/16-bonus_2/07-http.md

 # Bonus: HTTP

-When computers talk to each other all they do is send around messages.
+When computers talk to each other via the internet all they do is send around messages.
 You can think of these as simple text messages, most of the time.
 They may be encrypted, they may have some binary content attached to them (such as an image, or a movie), but essentially they're just text messages.

+HTTP is the protocol that browsers and web applications speak in order to know how exactly to formulate these messages.
+If you're not familiar with the term protocol, it means a clearly specified language, a set of formal rules for how to talk to each other.

 When you open your browser, type a URL into the addressbar, and hit return, your browser will send a text message to another computer, which is associated